womega/CSI5388-ELG7186-example-notebooks/README.md

 This repository contains examples of how to use ML methods in practice.

-1. **Over/Under sampling in practice**: This notebook is intended to demonstrate to use oversampling/undersampling strategies in practice with The Decision Tree Classifier used as example algorithm.
+1. **Over/Under sampling in practice**: This notebook is intended to demonstrate how to use oversampling/undersampling strategies in practice with The Decision Tree Classifier used as example algorithm.

+2. **Online learning in practice**: In this notebook, two online learning libraries implemented in python, [riverml](https://riverml.xyz/dev/) and [scikit-multiflow](https://scikit-multiflow.github.io), have been used for demonstration.